 Both WooCommerce and Magento are open source platforms, which gives powerful user access.
 They give you complete ownership of the code; that means you can do as creative as you want with them.

-3. Cost Efficient Development
+3. Cost-Efficient Development

 Individually both WooCommerce and Magento are freely available platforms.
 There are no hidden expenses or monthly subscription fees associated with them.
-Your project costs are low and you can invest required time on development.
+Your project costs are low and you can invest the required time on development.

 However, with similarities each has its explicit benefits which make them the best option for specific online businesses.

-Further in this article, we would like to state the unique strengths of each platform to let you take the best and conversant decision to select one.
+Further, in this article, we would like to state the unique strengths of each platform to let you take the best and conversant decision to select one.

 4. Differences in Features and Functionalities

-WooCommerce has a key advantage to have even the non-eCommerce features and functionalities which Magento lacks.
+Woocommerce Custom Development has a key advantage to have even the non-eCommerce features and functionalities which Magento lacks.
 Has access to all WordPress features.
 And it can be used to create an effective website around the eCommerce portal.